 Interested persons may read the Citizens Summary and the Full Report on the State Auditor’s website (PDF).

-For a schedule of standard fines that may be paid without a court appearance, refer to the envelope that was provided along with the citation.
+Click here for a schedule of standard fines that may be paid without a court appearance.

 Certain violations require a court appearance and cannot be paid in advance.
 If your offense does not appear on the fine schedule, you may contact the court at (816) 380-8903, to verify.